|

 those C++ features.
 What I chose to do is to prepend every

-operation name with the letters "cl_
+operation name with the letters "cl_", which stand

 for circular list.
 For the link field type,